mw3155/mw3155.github.io/README.md

 ## Visit dailyandmeme.xyz

+## Repo Structure
-## Root Folder has the built javascript code from flutter
+- Root Folder has the built javascript code from flutter

-## Flutter source code in DailyAndMeme folder
+- Flutter source code is in DailyAndMeme folder

-TODO:
+## TODO:
 * better robot animations
 * better leaderboard
 * like and share buttons